eddmash/powerorm/docs/source/intro/configuration.rst

 - **charset**

-    The charset used when connecting to the database.
+    The charset used when working with strings.

+- **timezone**

+    Default: uses timezone of the current php installation.

+    A string representing the time zone .

 Sample Configuration file.
 ============================